canberragpn/canberragpn.github.io/register.md

 ** REGISTRATIONS ARE CURRENTLY OPEN **

-To get the earliest notification on when registrations for our next event open, join our [mailing list][mail]!

-You'll receive an email saying when registrations open.

-**Registration**

-REGISTRATIONS OPEN MONDAY 01 March 6pm AEDST

 Please click the below link to be taken to our new online registration page.
 Paper/email registrations will NOT be accepted.

 [REGISTER HERE][register]

 Reminder - registration does not mean a placement in the workshop.
 We will be be in touch via email to confirm placements.

+To get the earliest notification on when registrations for our next event open, join our [mailing list][mail]!

+You'll receive an email saying when registrations open.

+Registrations will close at 8pm Tuesday 2nd March, however places in the workshop may be exhausted before this time.